Soft Skills Analysis

 This section lists the soft skills naturally associated with the profile: the behavioral competencies that the person tends to express spontaneously.
 Each soft skill is presented with its title and a detailed description of its manifestation at work.
 If feedback is enabled, the candidate indicates whether they identify with each listed soft skill.

-5. Points of Attention
+5. Areas of Caution

 6. The 4 Colors Grid - Behavioral Positioning

-The 4 Colors grid is a behavioral mapping.
+The 4 Colors grid is a behavioral map.
 The profile is positioned on a plane with two axes (results vs. people orientation; extraversion vs. introversion), allowing visualization of its dominant positioning among four quadrants:

-- Driver: results-oriented, direct, decisive.
+• Driver: results-oriented, direct, decisive.

-- Connector: people-oriented, communicative, enthusiastic.
+• Connector: people-oriented, communicative, enthusiastic.

-- Conscientious: quality-oriented, methodical, analytical.
+• Conscientious: quality-oriented, methodical, analytical.

-- Mediator: harmony-oriented, reliable, supportive.
+• Mediator: harmony-oriented, reliable, supportive.

 7. The 4 Colors Grid - Detailed Parameter Analysis